There are several variations of the 1099 form, so simply asking what is a 1099 form will not get you the answer you might be looking for.

 If you performed work as an independent contractor and you earned at least $600 from a payer, that payer is required to send you a 1099-MISC form.
 But if you received less than $600 from that payer — say you received $350 — don’t expect to receive a 1099 form.

 And remember, you are not excused from reporting your income, just because you never received a 1099 form (or because your income falls under the $600 threshold).
+Don’t rely on receiving 1099s for tracking and reporting your income.

 The IRS’s free electronic filing system for 1099s is here.